PAINET: A Principled Efficient Transformer for 3D Dynamics Modeling: Experiments

 \textbf{Dataset and Implementation.} MD17~\citep{chmiela2017machine} is a widely used benchmark for simulating molecular trajectories governed by quantum-mechanical forces.
-It contains atomic position sequences for 8 small molecules such as \textit{aspirin}, \textit{ethanol}, \textit{naphthalene}, etc. Following the common protocol, we evaluate the models with \texttt{S2S} ($T=1$) and \texttt{S2T} ($T = 8$), using 500/2000/2000 trajectories for training/validation/test.
+Following the common protocol, we evaluate the models with \texttt{S2S} ($T=1$) and \texttt{S2T} ($T = 8$), using 500/2000/2000 trajectories for training/validation/test.
 More implementation details are deferred to Appendix~\ref{appendix: md17}.

 \textbf{Results.} The results are presented in Table~\ref{tab:md17-s2s} and \ref{tab:md17-s2t} for \texttt{S2S} and \texttt{S2T}, respectively.
 Our model consistently outperforms the competitors across all cases with substantial improvements in quite a few cases.
 Specifically, the performance improvements (which are all statistically significant with at least $p<0.05$) range from $1.6\%$ to $18.0\%$ and notably, the improvements on \textit{benzene} for \texttt{S2S} and \textit{naphthalene} for \texttt{S2T} are $13.4\%$ and $18.0\%$, respectively.
 As demonstrated in Fig.~\ref{fig:aspirin_md17}, the predicted 3D trajectories of \model preserve the essential structural characteristics and contribute to steady results in long time horizons in contrast with the competitor GF-NODE.